 The leadership council for clinical quality, safety and service shall consist of members appointed pursuant to the university hospital's medical staff bylaws, and shall include the senior vice president for health sciences, the dean of the college of medicine and the chairperson of the professional affairs committee of the Wexner medical center board as ex officio members without a vote, and the director of medical affairs and chief of staff as voting members.
-The chief quality officer shall be the chairperson of the leadership council for clinical quality, safety and service shall authorize policy groups to be formed to accomplish necessary hospital and medical staff functions on behalf of the CHRI and university hospitals.
+The chief quality officer shall be the chairperson of the leadership council for clinical quality, safety and service.
+The leadership council for clinical quality, safety and service shall authorize policy groups to be formed to accomplish necessary hospital and medical staff functions on behalf of the CHRI and university hospitals.